devrosx/M5StickC-BLENDER/README.md

 on OSX is recomended to run from terminal (/Applications/blender.app/Contents/MacOS/blender on my machine) to see python output...

+# BUGS
-Rotation is not perfect, but it works...
+Rotation with angle sensor is not perfect, but it works...